Abogados de lesiones personales en Abilene

 - Any other dependents

 To learn more about wrongful death, visit Sec.
-71 of the Civil Practice & remedies Code.
+71 of the Civil Practice & Remedies Code.

 What Damages Are Recoverable in a Wrongful Death Claim?

 We know no monetary compensation will bring back your loved one.
-It can, however, help you and your family move forward and heal without the stress of finding a new job or providing for yourselves.
+It can, however, help you and your family move forward and heal without the stress of finding a new job or providing for yourself.
 You have the right to recover compensation for three general types of damages, depending on the circumstances of the accident.

 The damages you may be able to claim include the following: